trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/CSV-Import.md

   - **Posted Amount** - use the number format in this column, and indicate negative amounts with parentheses (e.g., (335.98) for -$335.98).
   - **Posted Currency** - use currency codes (e.g., USD, GBP, EUR) to indicate the currency of the posted transactions.
 - You can also add mapping for Categories and Tags, but those parameters are optional.
-3. Log into Ieatta on your web browser.
+3. Log into Expensify on your web browser.
 4. Head to Settings > Domains > Domain Name > Company Cards
 5. Click Manage/Import CSV
 6. Create a Company Card Layout Name for your spreadsheet